And if you got arrested after completing those exercises, it probably means that you failed them.

 The bottom line is that these tests were designed by police without consideration for how one's performance on these tests may indicate one's level of impairment.
 Or how somebody can safely operate a car for that matter.

 You may refuse field sobriety exercises, but chances are that if you do, you will be arrested anyway.
 Out of fear, many people simply submit to the tests.
 It is rare for the police to let somebody go after seeing them perform the tests.
 More than likely, the cops have already made up their minds about arresting you the moment they pulled you over.

-I am a South Florida criminal defense attorney who practices DUI defense in Miami-Dade and Broward.
+I am a Miami-Dade County criminal defense attorney who practices DUI defense in Miami-Dade and Broward.

 Call me to discuss your case.